hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The completion merely indicates that the data in `local_array` may be safely overwritten without affecting the result of the computation.

-**Data Races**.
-Performing multiple sends to the same stream concurrently is considered a data race.
+*Data Races*.
+Performing multiple sends to the same stream concurrently is considered a data race on the stream.
 You must synchronize the sends using completions.
 Two sends are considered concurrent if they are not ordered by `after`.

-#### Receiving Data Streams: receive
+#### Receiving Data Streams with `receive`

-The `receive` statement wraps a stream in order to receive data from it.
+The `receive` statement wraps a stream to receive data from it.

 ```
 receive(stream_name)
 ```

-**Deadlocks**.
 Send and receive calls must be compatible with the definitions of the streams in the dataflow blocks and must be matched across PEs.
 In particular, if there is a send from PE `A` to PE `B`, there must be one or more corresponding receives from PE `B` to PE `A`.
 Similarly, if there is a receive at PE `B`, there must be one or more corresponding sends with destination `B`.
 Such a pair of matched send and receive statements for a stream is called a *stream edge* from `A` to `B`.

-*Failure to construct proper stream edges may result in a deadlock*.
+*Deadlocks*.
+Failure to construct proper stream edges may result in a *deadlock*.
 The compiler will check these constraints and report potential deadlocks on a best-effort basis [Discuss].

-**Data Races**.
+*Data Races*.
-Receiving from the same stream multiple times concurrently is considered a race condition.
+Receiving from the same stream multiple times concurrently is considered a data race on the stream.

 #### Managing Concurrency with `after`